 Grounding techniques can really help you maintain your boundaries.
 ‘Grounding’ is any kind of technique you use to nurture a loving connection with yourself and the space around you.
 Some techniques include visualising yourself growing long, deep roots into the ground, perhaps all the way down into the centre of the earth (I love this one).
 You can also use a grounding stone of some kind, such as black tourmaline or smokey quartz to help you ground your energy while you visualise yourself becoming deeply grounded.

-When you’re grounded, you don’t get so easily blown around in other peoples’ emotional storms.
+When you’re grounded and centered, you don’t get so easily blown around in other people’s emotional storms.

 It’s a way of intentionally connecting with your own core and intuition.
 It helps you stand your ground and stay centred around people who tend to knock you off centre.